ClementNerma/NightOS/docs/specs/system-services/hw.md

 From a higher level point of view, drivers are [services](../services.md) that declare themselves as being able to handle certain type of devices through the [`REGISTER_DRIVER`](#0x10-register_driver) method, using [patterns](#patterns).

-When a device is connected, using multiple criterias **which are yet to be determined**, a driver is selected from the list of drivers able to handle this specific device.
+When a device is connected, a driver is selected from the list of drivers able to handle this specific device.
 This driver process then receives the [`DEVICE_EVENT`](#device_event) notification.

 From this point, the driver can create an [AMS](../kernel/memory.md#abstract-memory-segments) from the device's memory using the [`DEVICE_AMS`](../kernel/syscalls.md#0x34-device_ams) syscall.